 Next, make your way to the atmospheric Shambles.
 Wander around the medieval cobbled lanes, lined with souvenir shops and timber-framed buildings.

-For a unique perspective of the cityscape, stroll along the city walls, which are the longest town walls in England.
-You can also climb the Clifford’s Tower for a fantastic panoramic view over York.
+For a unique perspective of the cityscape, stroll along the York City Walls, which are the longest town walls in England.
+You can also climb the Clifford’s Tower for a fantastic panoramic view over the city.

 2. Leeds